alxndrdiaz/hclust_mix/README.md

 3. Iterate to minimize energy function until convergence to attactor states.
 4. Visualization of energy landscape in PCA space.

+There are important mathematical properties for this type of algorithm:

+1. Symmetric zero-diagonal weight matrix is required for convergence to attractors.
+2. This property does not provides the exact number of steps required for all states to converge.
+3. For non-symmetric zero-diagonal weight matrices, the states will be cyclic instead of convergent.

+In this case the algorithm works with a symmetric zero-diagonal weight matrix, but we do not know a priori the number of steps required for convergence, then we need to choose a number of steps and check if convergence occurs for all samples, for this reason it is a good idea to use large number of steps to search attractors.
+Samples that do not converge with a given number of steps are identified by the algorithm.
+For more about important properties of Hopfield networks  see chapter 13 in [Rojas, Springer-Verlag (1996)](http://page.mi.fu-berlin.de/rojas/neural/index.html.html).

 ## 2. Usage